ArnoldWildt/torbox-auto-downloader/README.md

     python main.py
     ```

-    Make sure you have created the `watch`, `downloads`, and `processed` directories in your project root.
+    Make sure you have created the `watch`, and `downloads` directories in your project root.

 ## Integration with Sonarr/Radarr